tranlv/Self-Driving-Car-Engineer-Part-1/Vehicle Detection/README.md

 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

-Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train your classifier.
-These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.
-You are welcome and encouraged to take advantage of the recently released [Udacity labeled dataset](https://github.com/udacity/self-driving-car/tree/master/annotations) to augment your training data.

 Here are the [notebook](http://nbviewer.jupyter.org/gist/tranlyvu/3f15440e66a89c1b50bb4993878d1390) and [source code](https://github.com/tranlyvu/autonomous-vehicle-projects/blob/master/Vehicle%20Detection/src/vehicle_detection.py) of this project.